jjdlg361/jetsnaon/README.md

 </pre>
 <p>To stop the detection, press the q key.</p>
 <h3>Step 11:</h3>
-<p>The output video stream will display the detected objects along with the corresponding bounding boxes, labels, and orientation angles.
-Additionally, the data will be saved in a .txt file, containing the object coordinates, distance, and orientation data.</p>
+<p>The output video stream will display the detected objects along with the corresponding bounding boxes, labels, and orientation angles.</p>
 <h3>Step 12:</h3>
 <p>Congratulations!
 You have successfully set up.